bheemnitd/2D-KMeans-Clustering/README.md

 ## K-Means Clustering
 Grouping the similar kind of object is known as clustering.
-The K-means clustering is nonparametric unsupervised learning algorithm where K denotes the number of groups, it is very often used when labeled data is not available.
+The K-means clustering is nonparametric unsupervised machine learning algorithm where K denotes the number of groups, it is very often used when labeled data is not available.
 In this post we will implement K-Means algorithm using Python from scratch.

 ![K-Means-Clustering](https://i.imgur.com/S65Sk9c.jpg)